-Data Warehouse, also known as enterprise data warehouse.
-It is considered as one of the core elements of BI (Business Intelligence).
-Data warehouse is a system or means for reporting and data analysis and also supports in the decision-making process.
+Data Warehouse, also known as enterprise data warehouse, is considered as one of the core elements of BI (Business Intelligence).
+Data warehouse is a system or means for reporting and data analysis and also supports the decision-making process.
 The process of planning, constructing, and maintaining a data warehouse system is called data warehousing.

 Now, to have an in-depth knowledge of what ‘cloud data warehousing’ is all about, you need to first know and understand the most important aspects and practical details of the concept.
-Listed down are the nitty gritty terms and terminology that you must know to be the master of cloud data warehouse system.
+Listed down are the terminology that you must know to be a master of cloud data warehouse system.
 Enjoy diving in-

 Attribute: It refers to any particular column or distinct type of data in a dimension table.

-Attribute Hierarchy: 3 different level of hierarchy of Attribute members: Leaf level (different attributes), Intermediate level (Parent-child hierarchy) and the Optional (sum of the value of the attribute hierarchy members).
+Attribute Hierarchy: There are 3 different levels of hierarchy of Attribute members: Leaf level (different attributes), Intermediate level (Parent-child hierarchy) and the Optional level (sum of the value of the attribute hierarchy members).

 Application Gap: A recorded difference between some parts of a business prerequisite and application system’s ability to meet the necessary requirements.

 Automatic Encryption: The automatic encryption of data to keep it unaffected from the external influence.
-Data encryption helps translate the data into readable text or code.
-This allows the users who have access to secret key can read, use and analyze it.
+Data encryption helps translate data into readable text or code.
+This allows the users who have access to secret key to read, use and analyze it.

 Backup and recovery strategy: A strategy that prevents loss of important business data from the enterprise hardware or software due to any technical or natural faults.